nadiamariduena/python-intro-2024-privat/15_loops.md

 - for loops

-- else statement on the for loop
+- else statement on the for loops

 <br>
 <br>